 - Be at least 17 years and 7 months of age at the time of application

-- Possession of a full category B driving licence
+- Possession of a full category B car driving licence

-- Declaration of criminal convictions (Spent convictions are those convictions that have reached a set period as defined by the Rehabilitation of Offenders Act 1974, and are removed from an individual's criminal record.
-Unspent convictions are those records that have not yet reached this defined time and will appear on a Basic Criminal Record Check).
+- Declaration of criminal convictions (spent convictions are those convictions that have reached a set period as defined by the Rehabilitation of Offenders Act 1974, and are removed from an individual's criminal record.
+Unspent convictions are those records that have not yet reached this defined time and will appear on a Standard Criminal Record Check).

 Stage 2 – Ability Tests (Psychometric tests)